wilkie/shaderlab/README.md

 # Protolab

-The idea behind protolab is you fork this repo, and it provides a skaffold for hacking together ideas new lab ideas, initially focusing on block-based labs.
+The idea behind protolab is you fork this repo, and it provides a scaffold for hacking together ideas new lab ideas, initially focusing on block-based labs.
 You can see what an empty protolab looks like here: https://code-dot-org.github.io/protolab/.